-(b) After the fall of the Roman Empire Italy gradually developed into a system of city-state.
+(b) After the fall of the Roman Empire Italy gradually developed into a system of the city-state.

-Q.4.
-Why were 1830s called the years of great economic hardship in Europe?
+Q 4.
+Why were the 1830s called the years of great economic hardship in Europe?
 Give any three reasons.

 (a) There was an enormous increase in population all over Europe.